krzysztof-magosa/blog/_posts/2016-01-16-first-steps-with-parsers.md

 [0-9]+  yylval = atoi(yytext); return T_INT;
 ```

-Rules for our lexer are ready, that's sufficient to parse very simple mathematican formulas.
+Rules for our lexer are ready, that's sufficient to parse very simple mathematical formulas.

 Now let's define our grammar - list of rules how tokens can be used with each other.
 In the input of our program we expect list of cases to calculate: